-We're particularly interested in conducting research in areas such as security and privacy in big data, cloud security, security in social networks, security predictive analytics, cyber physical systems, security and dependability, business applications, trust, privacy and cyber security risks and decision making.
+Our team is particularly interested in conducting research in areas important to industry such as security and privacy in big data, cloud security, security in social networks, security predictive analytics, cyber physical systems, security and dependability, business applications, trust, privacy and cyber security risks, decision making and human behaviour.

 Today people heavily rely on the effective operations of cyber systems such as cloud systems, data centres, and networking systems.
 They provide people with an infrastructure on top of which information can be stored and processed.
 However, the potential impact of vulnerabilities is huge.
 The current generation of cyber infrastructures do not provide sufficient security against untrusted operators and external threats, making them unsuitable for storing and processing sensitive information such as medical records, financial records or high impact business data.

 Our goal is to develop new technologies for protecting cyber systems that are resilient to unknown and persistent cyber threats and attacks.
 Resilience is underpinned by security, trustworthiness, dependability, availability, surveillance, and automation.
 To achieve the goal, we design novel mechanisms that provide protection levels beyond those of today's cyber systems.
 We are carrying out research that ranges from theory to practice, such as security for heterogeneous cyber environments, trust evaluation in cyber systems, and secure storage and networking systems.

 Cyber Analytics and AI

 People generate exponential amounts of information every day, which impacts numerous aspects of our society, including government, finance, security and climate.
 Data is now becoming so complex that it's beyond the capacity of existing database management tools or traditional data processing applications.
 Security analytics is the process of ingesting, inspecting, cleaning, transforming and modelling data such that information, relationships and interdependencies are discovered and analysed to develop knowledge and understanding of the security problems in cyberspace.